Simulation by Rounds of Letter-to-Letter Transducers: Conclusion and Open Questions

 In this work, we introduced round simulation and provided decision procedures and lower bounds (some with remaining gaps) for the related algorithmic problems.
+Our framework can be viewed as a notion of ``approximate simulation'', by which we can significantly reduce the state space for verification, at the cost of invariance to permutations.

-Round simulation, and in particular its application to Round Symmetry, is only an instantiation of a more general framework of symmetry, by which we measure the stability of transducers under local changes to the input.
-In particular, we plan to extend this study to other definitions, such as \emph{window simulation}, where we use a sliding window of size $k$ instead of disjoint $k$-rounds, and \emph{Parikh round symmetry}, where the alphabet is of the form $2^{\cP}$, and we are allowed not only to permute the letters in each round, but also to shuffle the individual signals between letters in the round.
-In addition, the setting of infinite words is of interest, where one can define \emph{ultimate simulation}, requiring the simulation to only hold after a finite prefix.
-Finally, other types of transducers may require variants of simulation, such as probabilistic transducers, or streaming-string transducers~\cite{Alur2010}.
+Round simulation, and in particular its application to round symmetry, is only an instantiation of a more general framework of symmetry, by which we measure the stability of transducers under local changes to the input.
+In particular, there is place for additional notions of symmetry and simulation to be studied, and the existing ones extended.
+Some such variants were presented and discussed in~\cref{sec:variations_rs}, but others, e.g., sliding-window symmetry, or the setting of infinite words may also be of interest in future works.